Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Cosmic Strings in a Left-Right Symmetric Model

-In split seesaw models, the smallness of the neutrino Yukawa coupling arises from localization in extra dimensions \cite{Kusenko:2010ik, Adulpravitchai:2011rq}.
-In the split seesaw framework, we assume the existence of a single extra spatial dimension $y \in [0, L]$.
-The Standard Model fields are localized on a 4D brane at $y = 0$, while the RH neutrinos $N_i$ propagate in the bulk.
-The 5D wavefunction of the $i$-th RH neutrino has the form:
+However, in the full LRSM, the LH triplet $\Delta_L$ may also acquire a small induced VEV, $v_L$, giving an additional contribution $m_L=Y_L v_L$ to the neutrino mass matrix in Eq.~\ref{eqn:diagnal_massmatrix}.
+The split seesaw mechanism \textemdash where the smallness of the neutrino Yukawa coupling arises from localization in extra dimensions \cite{Kusenko:2010ik, Adulpravitchai:2011rq} \textemdash can be consistently formulated including this term.
+We assume a fifth dimension $y \in [0, L]$ with the Standard Model fields (including $L_L,\Phi,\Delta_L$) are localized on a 4D brane at $y = 0$.
+The RH neutrinos $N_i$ and the scalar triplet $\Delta_R$ propagate in the Bulk.
+Their zero mode wavefunctions are chosen to be localized near the distant brane at $y=L$ in order to suppress couplings to the SM brane.
+For the leptonic sector, the relevant Yukawa interactions and the $5$D kinetic term for the RH neutrinos are